 Ian didn’t exactly follow the traditional route into Nissan as he had previously followed another career path prior to applying for the Maintenance scheme.

-“I started at University doing a degree in teaching.
-Then obviously I graduated and then got a job in a school as a teacher which I did like.
-But then I decided I wanted a change so applied for the Nissan programme” (Ian Kirby 1st Year Maintenance Technician)
+“I started at University doing a degree in teaching, then obviously I graduated and got a job in a school as a teacher which I did like.
+But then I decided I wanted a change so applied for the Nissan programme.”
+(Ian Kirby 1st Year Maintenance Technician.)

 For 2018, Kirby will continue to ride his Yamaha R6, this time in a full-season campaign after entering the championship on several occasions last year.